Boaz (1869)

 Today

-The vessel lies in a small lagoon at the SW end of Marshall's Point, North Bay, in 15' of water.
-The bow is oriented WSW.
+The vessel lies in a small lagoon at the southwest end of Marshall's Point, North Bay, in 15 feet of water.
+The bow is oriented west-southwest.
 The bottom is light sand and weed-choked.
-Hull is generally intact to the turn of the bilge; it protrudes from the bottom 2'5" amidships, and 5'7" at the inshore side of the centerboard trunk; the wreck is visible from the surface.
-Much of the bilges are covered in sand, at least 12" deep.
+The hull is generally intact to the turn of the bilge; it protrudes from the bottom; the wreck is visible from the surface.
+Much of the bilges are covered in sand, at least 12 feet deep.
 Sections of the bilge ceiling are exposed above the overburden, as are five strakes of the stern ceiling and the stern post.
-Other features include two pump shafts (standing 16" from the bottom); two centerboard trunks (17'3" x 1'4" and 16' x 1'2"); miscellaneous planking inshore of the site, and lengths of hawser-laid cable found in the vicinity of the pump shafts which may belong to the vessel, or may have been left by 1960's salvage attempts.
+Other features include two pump shafts and two centerboard trunks.
+There is also present miscellaneous planking inshore of the site, and lengths of hawser-laid cable found in the vicinity of the pump shafts which may belong to the vessel; these may have othwerwise been left by salvage attempts in the 1960s.

-"Though the Boaz was mapped in the 1988 survey, archeologists returned on June 4, 1991, for a brief inspection of the site, and to record further details of the vessel's midships framing pattern."
-Survey of Submerged Cultural Resources: Selected Sites in Lakes Michigan and Superior, David Cooper, John Jensen.
-Society Archaeologists returned in 2022 to survey the wreck again.
+Although mapped in a 1988 survey, archaeologists returned to the site on June 4, 1991, for a brief inspection.
+There, they recorded further details of the vessel's midship framing pattern.
+Wisconsin Historical Society archaeologists returned in 2022 to survey the wreck again.

 Map